Manage user tokens and credentials

 👉 For example: In Gmail, the unique identifier is the user's email address.

 Since there's no standard for exposing or retrieving the identifier across different services, you must provide a publicly accessible backend endpoint that we can call to retrieve it.
-This endpoint should verify the incoming request by checking the Authorization
+This endpoint should verify the incoming request by checking the Authorization header against the application signing secret.

 // Example: Verify Authorization header using the jsonwebtoken package